mabdinur/starterprojectspring/README_FULL.md

 ![Alt text](https://screenshot.googleplex.com/xi7hzNAukHv.png)

 Note: This data is read from a json file.
 Ingredient data is stored in [FoodVendor](foodvendor/src/main/resources/vendors.json) and vendors data is stored in [FoodSupplier](foodsupplier/src/main/resources/suppliers.json).

-## Manual Instrumentation using Spring Handlers/Interceptors
+## Tutorial 3: OpenTelemetry using the Spring Contribution (IN PROGRESS)

-Using the FirstService and SecondService above we can extract

-## Proposed Improvements

 ### Create new spring contrib package for Open Telemetry